 About Applying for Other Pitt Honors Summer Awards

-Students wishing to be considered for both the Brackenridge Fellowship and the HEAL Fellowship must submit separate applications for each.
+Students wishing to be considered for both the Brackenridge Fellowship and the Health Science Fellowship must submit separate applications for each.
 The programs are distinctly different and applications should be tailored to the appropriate opportunity.
-While the Brackenridge is made up of a cohort of fellows divided evenly among the humanities, social sciences, and STEM fields, with a focus on communicating your work to a broad audience, the HEAL Fellowship focuses only on Health Sciences research and sharing your work within that community.
-If you wish to apply to the HEAL program, click here.
+While the Brackenridge is made up of a cohort of fellows divided evenly among the humanities, social sciences, and STEM fields, with a focus on communicating your work to a broad audience, the Health Sciences Fellowship focuses only on Health Sciences research and sharing your work within that community.

 How to Apply